actions-marketplace-validations/bubriks_file-content-checker/README.md

-# YAML linter Action
+# File content checker

 [![Actions Status](https://github.com/bubriks/file-content-checker/workflows/Lint/badge.svg)](https://github.com/bubriks/file-content-checker/actions)
 [![Actions Status](https://github.com/bubriks/file-content-checker/workflows/Integration%20Test/badge.svg)](https://github.com/bubriks/file-content-checker/actions)

-This action will validate the contents of your files using json file containing regex string values.
+This action will validate the contents of your files using a JSON file containing regex string values.
 It sets the status of PR to failure in case of no match.

 ## Usage

-The verification of file contents is done using json schema, with possible usage of three value types: dictionary, list and string.
+The verification of file contents is done using JSON schema, with possible usage of three value types: dictionary, list, and string.

-Dictionary- All contents within dictionary must be sattisfied.
+Dictionary- All contents within the dictionary must be satisfied.
-List- Atleast one of the lists elements must match (takes the first match).
+List- At least one of the list elements must match (takes the first match).
 String- Regex value used for line content verification.

-As a result of successfull execution, a moddified version of the provided json (containing retrieved data) is returned.
+As a result of successful execution, a modified version of the provided JSON (containing retrieved data) is returned.

 ### Example workflow